 Initial Coin Offering (ICO) is a means of crowdfunding to release a new cryptocurrency.
 Traditionally, the sale of tokens is organized before the cryptocurrency is released in order to raise money for technical development.
 Initial Coin Offering is notable for little or no government regulation.

 It also differs from IPO (initial public offering) as acquisition of the tokens does not grant ownership in the company developing the new cryptocurrency.
 While IPOs are well-defined and understood by governments, ICOs are obscurer.
 The U.S. Securities and Exchange Commission and other regulatory agencies are currently examining the practice.
 Proponents state that tokens are something between a security and a currency.

-ICOs are rather popular with blockchain-based startups.
+Initial Coin Offering is rather popular with blockchain-based startups.
 The issue of their own cryptocurrencies to be bought in a crowdsale seems to be more profitable than accepting some fund’s money in exchange for equity stakes.
 Revenue from the auction of these virtual shares allows funding the businesses.

 The fundraising tactic offers some tangible benefits.
 The liquidity is to be mentioned above all.
 Backers’ funds are traditionally tied up in their bets until the companies “exit,” going public or selling out.
 Thus, investors can cash in and out whenever they like, converting tokens into Bitcoin, Ether, and fiat currency at their leisure.
 There is no need to wait.

 Secondly, Initial Coin Offering enables new business models for open source projects.
 Now, developers frequently participate in various collaborations, tinkering in vital code repositories free of charge.
 Initial Coin Offering enables coders to generate value.
 The more successful a project is, the higher market participants may appraise it and the more rewards contributors may get.